Of course, it is a riff on The Fortune at the Bottom of the Pyramid.

 Maximally Inverse to CK – who was non-mathy/Strategy University Professor at Michigan-Ross (I am a mathy/OM University Professor at CMU-Tepper) and hoped to eradicate poverty through commerce at the bottom of the pyramid – my first practical quantum computing project – in 2021, adapting Graver Augmented Multi-seed Algorithm (GAMA), that I previously mentioned in KaRmA – was with QuantBot – a $4.5 Billion Hedge Fund manager – that showed that they could increase their returns by 12% with lower risk (Sharpe Ratio up by 20%), as mentioned in (to appear in MBR, a start-up journal founded by the energetic Kalyan Singhal, co-authored with Mohan Sodhi):

-Putting it indelicately, my expansion of BLM is:
+Putting it indelicately, an alternate expansion of BLM can be:

 Billionaire Lives Matter.😏